MIT-SPARK/Kimera-VIO/README.md

  - C. Forster, L. Carlone, F. Dellaert, and D. Scaramuzza.
 On-Manifold Preintegration Theory for Fast and Accurate Visual-Inertial Navigation.
 IEEE Trans.
 Robotics, 33(1):1-21, 2016.
  - L. Carlone, Z. Kira, C. Beall, V. Indelman, and F. Dellaert.
 Eliminating Conditionally Independent Sets in Factor Graphs: A Unifying Perspective based on Smart Factors.
 In IEEE Intl.
 Conf. on Robotics and Automation (ICRA), 2014.

+The Regular VIO backend is described in this paper:
+- A. Rosinol and T. Sattler and M. Pollefeys and L. Carlone.
+Incremental Visual-Inertial 3D Mesh Generation with Structural Regularities.
+IEEE Int.
+Conf.
+Robot.
+Autom.
+(ICRA) 2019

 Quickstart
 ----------